larsop/resolve-overlap-and-gap/README.md

 # resolve-overlap-and-gap
 The plan here is use Postgis Topology to resolve overlaps and gaps for a simple feature layer.

+For the input
+- It handles only geometry polygon
+- It must be a single primary key
+- If we have surfaces of simple feature  and st_valid attributes on the surfaces will not be used.

 This function now depend on
 - dblink (this replaced code from https://www.gnu.org/software/parallel)
 - Postgres 10 or higher